 Associated Conditions of Polyarthritis

 The disease would spread to bilateral edema in lower limbs, joint swelling, and cause pain.
-The incubation period of alphavirus polyarthritis syndrome would range from 4 to 20 days based on the specific virus with either sudden or gradual fever, conjunctivitis, and headache.
+The incubation period of alphavirus polyarthritis syndrome would range from 4 to 20 days based on the specific virus with either sudden or gradual fever and headache.

 Polyarthritis is not exactly a disease but a term used for arthritis which affects five or more joints.
 Many diseases are heard to be responsible for polyarthritis that could exist as a chronic or acute problem.
 Infections like viruses are responsible for mumps or rubella.

 Polyarthritis which is caused by an acute viral infection sustains for a period of six weeks.
-Polyarthritis is also triggered by a chronic disease like psoriatic arthritis and rheumatoid arthritis.
+Polyarthritis is also triggered by chronic diseases like psoriatic arthritis and rheumatoid arthritis.
 To treat this disease, certain drugs that minimize inflammation are used.

 Treatment of Polyarthritis